 If you choose to work for an estate agency, it is common to receive a guaranteed salary for the first three months in order to cover the period for you to build a pipeline of sales & commissions.
 Currently, the annual rate of this guaranteed salary would be between £20 & £30k depending upon the agent & their location.

-The earnings potential for you & the estate agent you work for is usually unlocked when you move to a commission-based model.
-This would entitle you to a percentage of the commission from the sale of the property.
 In this case, you would generally move to a payment model where you earn a slightly lower salary but a commission (this might be around 10%).
 This incentivises you to sell properties for the clients & for the agent you work for.

 Successful agents can expect to earn £35k in their first year in salary & commission.